s9e/TextFormatter/docs/BBCodeMonkey.md

     [flash={NUMBER1},{NUMBER2} width={NUMBER1} height={NUMBER2}]

-...is functionally the same as:
+...is functionally the same as: *(note the matching names in the subpatterns)*

     [flash={PARSE=/^(?<width>\\d+),(?<height>\\d+)$/} width={NUMBER1} height={NUMBER2}]